d4t4l0r3/partial-mirror/README.md

 # partial-mirror

 This software is aimed at hosting partial mirrors for any linux distro (and potentially any other system using similar HTTP(S) repositories).
 The server acts as a regular mirror, but only syncs a selected list of packages rather than the entire repository, to preserve bandwidth and storage space.
+All other packages will only be synced on demand, but then stay cached alongside the pre-fetched packages in accordance with the configured retention policy.

 ## Configuration

-Configuration

 | YAML name         | Env variable name                | Default   | Description                                                              |
 | ---               | ---                              | ---       | ---                                                                      |